 Let’s clarify.
 Life With Paint does host paint and sip events for legal-drinking age participants.
 But we encourage moderation.
 Rather than making a paint and sip event 50 percent paint and 50 percent sip, Life With Paint puts 90 percent of the focus on the paint end of the event, and perhaps 10 percent of the focus on the sip end.

 Taking a Painting Class at Life With Paint – The Big Difference

 Our students submit rave reviews for our paint and sip classes.
+(Good place for an internal link to testimonials page).
 And while Life With Paint hosts group painting classes at cafes, coffee shops, lunch shops, and pubs, we encourage our students to focus on the artwork.
 We want our students to make good memories, and to remember those memories.
 And most importantly, we want our students to have a great time and to create masterpieces that they will love for years to come.

 All of that is much easier to do when one is not intoxicated.
 For the sake of coming together as a group and creating great artwork, we encourage significant moderation at our paint and sip events.

 A complete list of the downsides to taking a painting class while drunk would be a pretty long one.
 But here are a few, quick items:

 We all know what alcohol does to our coordination.
 When intoxicated, it is more difficult to control the fingers, hands, and wrists.
 That makes the simple act of painting more difficult.